Name: Daniel Lemire

 Keywords: Data Science, Indexing and Software Performance.

-I also have two sons, two cats and a beautiful wife.
+I also have two sons, two cats, and a beautiful wife.
 My dog has its own YouTube channel.
-I make my own bread (every week), my own yogurt (every week), my own beer, my own wine, my own port, my own furniture.
+I make my own bread, my own yogurt, my own beer, my own wine, my own port, my own furniture, my own drinks (I like daiquiris).
 I build robots, radio control sailboats and trucks.
 I grow my own vegetables in the summer using square gardening.
-I love scifi, both in book and TV format.
+I love science-fiction, both in book and TV format.

 My 140-character bio: